Employee benefits communication: What is it and guide on how to communicate

 Despite benefit plans being valued now more than ever, according to Harvard Business Review only 41% of employers feel their employees are qualified to select a benefits plan that is best fit for them.
-Furthermore, only 35% of employers feel that their employees are knowledgeable about the quality and cost of health care.
+Furthermore, only 35% of employers feel that their employees are knowledgeable about the quality and cost of health care, including mental health and career development benefits.
 It’s clear that there is an employer-employee disconnect regarding benefits.
-This gap can be bridged through effective employee benefits communication.
+This gap can be bridged through effective employee benefits communication, enhancing overall employee satisfaction and job satisfaction.

 What is employee benefits communication?

-Employee benefits communication refers to the process that employers use to communicate information to employees about their benefits package – like the value and cost of benefits plans, information about enrollment, and how to make the most out of their coverage.
+Employee benefits communication refers to the process that employers use to communicate information to employees about their benefits package – like the value and cost of benefits plans, information about enrollment, and how to make the most out of their coverage, including health benefits and retirement savings planning.
+Effective communication in this area is a key aspect of human resource management and plays a crucial role in employee engagement.

 The current state of benefits communication is not engaging enough for people to be inclined to educate themselves on their benefits.
-The reality is long standing norms in communication like booklets and seminars are not meeting the current workforce where they are, and the language used is full of jargon and complicated breakdowns of plans that people don’t understand.
-In a day-in-age where benefits are now used as leverage to attract top talent in an increasingly difficult job market, one might think that that the delivery of benefits information would be better than ever.
+Long-standing norms in communication like booklets and seminars are not meeting the current workforce where they are, especially in a digital era where social media and real-time communication are prevalent.
+In a day-in-age where benefits are now used as leverage to attract top talent in an increasingly difficult job market, one might think that the delivery of benefits information would be better than ever.
 Unfortunately, this is not the case; employers and employees alike still struggle with employee benefits one way or another.

 What can be done?